seq-code/seqcode/README.md

 To form new prokaryotic names, authors are advised as follows:

 1. Names that are very long or difficult to pronounce should be avoided.
-2. Names should differ by at least three characters from existing names of genera or species within the same genus.
+2. Names should differ by at least two characters from existing names of genera or species within the same genus.
 3. Languages other than Latin should be avoided when Latin equivalents exist or can be constructed by combining Latin word elements.
 Exceptions include names derived from local items such as foods, drinks, geographic localities, and